Lie algebra configuration pairing: The Configuration Pairing with Associative Coalgebras

 There are two ways to improve the presentation of $(\Lie V)^*$ given above.
 The first is to move away from associative algebras, since they are often not a convenient location for constructive proofs (see for example \cite[Prop.
-22.8]{FHT01} compared to \cite[Lemma 2.16]{SiWa09}).
+22.8]{FHT01} compared to \cite[Lemma 2.15]{SiWa09}).
 The second is to find a description of $\ker(\eta)$ not involving shuffles, since their span is rather complicated.
-For example, $a_1a_2a_3a_4a_5 - a_5a_4a_3a_2a_1$ is in this span, even though it is far from being a shuffle; neither is it immediately apparent how to write it as a sum of shuffles.
-In particular, using Corollary~\ref{C:ass L^*} in order to make a construction on $(\Lie V)^*$ involves making a construction on $(\T V)^*$ and then showing it is invariant under shuffles.
-The invariance step is difficult.
+For example, applying Proposition~\ref{P:ass compat} the expressions $(abcde - edcba)$ and $(abcde + bcdea + cdeab + deabc + eabcd)$ are in $\ker(\eta_A)$, though they are far from being shuffles; neither is it immediately apparent how to write them as sums of shuffles (see also Example~\ref{E:reverse}).
+Furthermore, using Corollary~\ref{C:ass L^*} in order to make a construction on $(\Lie V)^*$ involves making a construction on $(\T V)^*$ and then showing it is invariant under shuffles.
+The invariance step can be daunting.

-Other descriptions of the kernel of $\eta_A$ follow from our later work in Sections~\ref{S:prelie} and \ref{S:graphs}, and are constructed directly from the map $\eta_A$ using the configuration pairing rather than via the cobracket.
+Other descriptions of the $\ker(\eta_A)$ follow from our later work in Sections~\ref{S:prelie} and \ref{S:graphs}, and are constructed directly from the map $\eta_A$ using the configuration pairing rather than via the cobracket.